haskell-nix/hnix/README.md

 2. You are free to chat with everyone on [Gitter](https://gitter.im/haskell-nix/Lobby).

-3. When pull request is ready to be submitted, to save time - please, test it with:
+3. When the pull request is ready to be submitted, to save time - please, test it with:

 ```
 git submodule update --init --recursive
 nix-shell --run "LANGUAGE_TESTS=yes cabal v2-test"
 ```

-Please, check that all tests that were passing prior (most probably all tests mentioned in the command) are still passing for the PR, it is faster to chech that locally then through CI.
+Please, check that all tests that were passing prior (most probably all tests mentioned in the command) are still passing for the PR, it is faster to check that locally than through CI.
 It's OK if no new tests are passing.

 ### Evaluating Nixpkgs with HNix

-Currently the main high-level goal is to be able to evaluate all of Nixpkgs.
+Currently, the main high-level goal is to be able to evaluate all of Nixpkgs.
 To run this yourself, first build `hnix` with `nix-build`, then run the following command:

 ```
 ./result/bin/hnix --eval -E "import <nixpkgs> {}" --find